dnevado/Elastic-Beanstalk-Trading-Divergences-/README.md

-ELB CLI to deploy application into an existing AWS account One everything is deployed ,  instance is accesible on IP:5000 Dont forget to open Security Group on that port
+ELB CLI to deploy application into an existing AWS account One everything is deployed ,  instance is accesible on IP:5000 Dont forget to open Security Group on that port 5000 Flask (Python runtime) requires to elevate permissions on port below 1024, be aware of that returned errors